Crispy air fryer potato wedges. One of the easiest ever air fryer recipes and perfect for your Friday night in.

 Enter my Air Fryer potato wedges……

 The first time I ever tried potato wedges I was about 10 years old.
-My mum had taken me out for lunch at Pizza Hut and I must admit to being rather grumpy and wishing that they served chips.
+My mum had taken me out for lunch at Pizza Hut and I must admit to being rather grumpy and wishing that they served chips (French Fries to Americans).

 Here in Portugal they don’t serve potato wedges at Pizza Hut and I must admit it’s the first thing I think about when I think of favourite sides when we are out for pizza.